kevikoech/blender_addon_tutorial/readme.rst

 In Blender addons have their own key-maps so as not to interfere with Blenders built in key-maps.

-In the example below, a new object-mode ``KeyMap`` is added, then a ``KeyMapItem`` is added to the key-map which references our newly added operator, using Shift+Space as the key shortcut to activate it.
+In the example below, a new object-mode ``KeyMap`` is added, then a ``KeyMapItem`` is added to the key-map which references our newly added operator, using Ctrl+Shift+Space as the key shortcut to activate it.

 notice how a global list is used to store the key-map for later removal.